 A Small Bunny erupted out of the tall grass and bounded ahead of me.
 Thick Berry patches lined either side of the trail.
 I Heard a shrill call and looked up to see an indigo bunting on a tall briar.
 It flew off in a flash of blue and landed a few yards up on the other side of the trail.
 While I stood to watch it, I also saw a cedar waxwing.
 The waxwing flew right behind me and sat on a briar for a minute before dashing up to a tree limb.
 Sadly I couldn’t get its picture before it was on the move.
 I can still remember the first time I saw one of those on bald pate mountain in Maine.
 A hummingbird zoomed by as I stood making notes about the birds.
 As soon as I started walking again, I ran into an older man sitting in an open tent with a small black and white dog.
 I had been standing about 20 feet from him without even knowing it.

 I searched the field for more birds as I made my way up the trail.
 I was Sad to go back into the woods as the trail took a turn.
 I walked over slick rocks and thought about how exciting it was to see the bunting.
 My right foot slid off the side a small rock and my ankle rolled to the outside with a quick pop and a sharp pain.
-And then I badly rolled my trick ankle.
 My heart raced and I immediately starting talking myself down from freaking out about it.
 I kept slowly moving and tried to assess the damage.
 There was a sharp sensation in the tendons in front of my outside ankle bone.
 I decided to stop to do a stirrup taping to give it some support.
 When I stood up and put weight on it, I could tell it wasn’t going to be enough of a fix.
 The pain was still sharp.

 Silverback came along as I stood up from taping my ankle.
 I told him what happened and he brushed it off saying he had sprained his ankle so many times that he just walks through it.
 I agreed while also thinking to myself that I felt a pain that probably wouldn’t appreciate being walked on for very long.
 I asked him to remind me where he planned to exit the trail that day because I had heard him say something about making a stop today.
 He said he planned to go to devils fork to stay at nature’s inn hostel.
 I checked my map and was crestfallen at the 7.5 miles before the road he’d mentioned.
 Counting the half mile i’d already gone that would be about 8 miles on a mildly sprained ankle.